jkru3/digital-garden/content/the first human.md

 tags:
   - freeform
   - ditty
+  - humans
 ---
-the first homo-sapien was autistic
+the first homo-sapien was probably autistic
 ![[the first human.png]]